asaddi/allans-comfy-nodes/README.md

 * `FloatList` / `FloatListStepSize` Takes a start and end value and outputs a list of floats that iterates through those values.
 Great for parameter experimentation (e.g. LoRA strength, control net strength, Flux Redux strength).
 * `SeedList` Generates a list of seeds (random numbers).
 The `SeedList` node itself takes a seed so it is reproducible & deterministic.

-### Utilities
+### Image Utilities

 * `BatchImageLoader` My version of a batch image loader.
-Batches images of like dimensions together, generates lists.
+Batches images of like dimensions together, generates lists, supports directory recursion.
 Supports alpha channels/masks as well as JSON extraction (i.e. prompt/workflow data)
+   * `JSONExtractString` & `JSONExtractNumber` Uses [JMESPath](https://jmespath.org/) to extract values from JSON (currently, only from the `BatchImageLoader`)
+   * `PathJoin`, `PathSplit` & `PathRelativeTo`.
+A set of string utilities meant for manipulating & extracting information from file paths.
+Usually used with `BatchImageLoader`.
+* `MaskBlur` Basically just a glorified group node to apply Gaussian blur to a mask
+* `ImageDimensions` Extracts width/height from an image (also displays it as a node badge, so you can see the dimensions at a glance without any other nodes)
+* `FlattenImageAlpha` Essentially composites an image with alpha onto a solid background.
+Can be easily done with Core nodes + `ImageDimensions`, but this seemed like a convenient shorthand.
+* `ImageCropSquare` Crops the input image into a square.
+Aside from center cropping, supports a crop focusing on one of the sides.
+Under the hood, it simply expands into the Core Image Crop node.
+Useful for CLIP Vision/IPAdapter usage as it avoids surprises from using a non-square source.
+* `SaveComicBookArchive` Saves images into a ComicBookArchive (it's just a zip file).

+### Utilities

 * `PrivateLoraStack` My super simple version of a LoRA stack.
 Uses ~~domain~~ node expansion and chains the Core LoRA loader appropriately.
-* `MaskBlur` Basically just a glorified group node to apply Gaussian blur to a mask
-* `ImageDimensions` Extracts width/height from an image (also displays it as a node badge, so you can see the dimensions at a glance without any other nodes)
 * `ResolutionChooser` Selects resolutions based on: desired aspect ratio, desired orientation, mebipixel budget (mebi = 2^20 = 1,048,576, not exactly 1 million), divisor/multiple which is typically 64 for most diffusion models (i.e. resolution rounded to 64 pixels)
 * `EmptyLatentImageSelector` Another glorified group node that picks the correct Core EmptyLatent for the selected model
 * `PrivateSeed` My own seed generator with history
 * `MixNoise` My own take on noise mixing.
 The mask is much more significant and rather than doing a "blend" (`noise1 * (1.0 - weight) + noise2 * weight`), instead `noise1` is always at full strength and `noise2` is used to perturb it.
 Currently always normalizes the mixed output.
 * `RandomCombo2` Probabalistically chooses one of two combo options (both customizable, along with their probabilities).
 Has a seed input, of course.
 I use it to randomly switch image orientation between portrait & landscape.
-* `JSONExtractString` & `JSONExtractNumber` Uses [JMESPath](https://jmespath.org/) to extract values from JSON (currently, only from the `BatchImageLoader`)
-* `FlattenImageAlpha` Essentially composites an image with alpha onto a solid background.
-Can be easily done with Core nodes + `ImageDimensions`, but this seemed like a convenient shorthand.
-* `ImageCropSquare` Crops the input image into a square.
-Aside from center cropping, supports a crop focusing on one of the sides.
-Under the hood, it simply expands into the Core Image Crop node.
-Useful for CLIP Vision/IPAdapter usage as it avoids surprises from using a non-square source.

 ### Buses (Combiners/Splitters)